c1728p9/board-recovery-instructions/win10-interface-update.md

 Once the reprogramming is complete, the bootloader will now be updated.
 The next step is to update your device's interface.
 Follow the steps in the section [Normal interface update procedures](#normal_update) found below.

 ## <a name="normal_update"></a>Normal interface update procedures
-If you were directed to this section, then your board has the updated bootloader in place and your device is no longer susceptible to the bricking/corruption issues explained at the beginning of this guide.
+If you were directed to this section, then your board has the updated bootloader in place and your device is no longer susceptible to the bricking issues explained at the beginning of this guide.
 At this point, normal interface update procedures can be followed.

+### Required items
+* None

+### Step 1: Download the latest DAPLink release package
 To update to the latest interface firmware, you will need to download the most recent DAPLink release package found at [DAPLink's github page](https://github.com/mbedmicro/DAPLink/releases).
 On this page, locate the most up-to-date release package and then download and unzip the package.
 After unzipping, find the file containing the name of the board you are trying to update.
 This will be the file used to update your device's interface.

+### Step 2: Update the debug interface application
-While holding the board's reset button, connect it to your computer via the board's OpenSDA USB port.
+While holding the board's reset button, connect it to your computer via the board's debug USB port.
 A device will mount as _MAINTENANCE_.
 Open up the device's root directory and then drag and drop the firmware update into this directory.
 The board will begin the updating process and should complete after a few seconds.
 Now, unplug and replug the board into your computer normally (without holding down the reset button).
 The device will mount, and the update is complete.

+## <a name="versions"></a>Information about versions susceptible to problems
+This section is not required to perform any firmware updates, but can provide you with further information on the interface and bootloader versions that are susceptible to bricking and corruption.

+### Susceptible bootloaders

+Development boards that do not mount as "MAINTENANCE" when in bootloader mode may be susceptible to corruption.

+Additionally, bootloaders with version 1000 are susceptible to bricking.
+To check your bootloader version see the following section.

+#### Checking bootloader version
+Assuming your board's bootloader is not yet bricked, you can check its version number by doing the following.
+While holding down the board's reset button, plug the device into your computer via the board's debug USB port.
+If your board is not already bricked, a device will mount.
+Inside the root directory of that device, the version number can be found by opening the `DETAILS.TXT` file.
+If that file is not present, then open up the `.htm` file with a text editor.